Sergio00166/webFILE/README.md

     - Note that both firefox and safari dont support mkv files.
     - If ASS/SSA subtitles are needed use mkv and a chromium-based browser.

+## ACL permissions and Users ##
+  Both ACLs and users are managed through a script called aclmgr.py, located in the app directory.
+  See the [documentation](aclmgr.md) for how to use it.

 ## Requirements: ##
  Install all requirements with
  ```pip install -r requirements.txt```